Pajama Program Model for Change

 A good day simply isn’t possible without a good night.
 That’s why we believe the 24 hour day starts at the most critical time of day: bedtime.
 Together, we can help close the 24-Hour Good Day Loop for all children.

 Pajama Program starts with the tools for a comforting bedtime routine for children from infancy through age 18: cozy pajamas and an inspiring storybook.
-Our Caregiver Programming provides parents and caregivers with resources and strategies to develop and maintain comforting bedtime routines for those in their care.
+Our Sleep Health Education programming provides children, educators, parents and caregivers with resources and strategies to develop and maintain comforting bedtime routines.

 Our work is guided by the Good Night Bill of Rights and supported by donors, grants, brand partners, and our caring volunteers.